morj12/android-guided-projects/README.md

 ### Description

-An application which shows a list of actors where you can edit them, remove them or add new elements.
+Application which shows a list of actors where you can edit them, remove them or add new elements.

 ### Technology

 - RecyclerView + Adapter
 - Room
+- Activities interaction and intents